Your website is not an art project. It's a machine for doing things.

 (Read my article: Why "have budget ... must spend!" leads to bad websites.)

 These websites are not expected to do anything.
-They are aesthetic objects.
+They are merely aesthetic objects.
 They are valued primarily for their 'look-and-feel' based on corporate-approved imagery and colours.
 Little else.

 Web as 'machine'